 - pain that worsens or persists

-- symptoms that don’t get better within two weeks
+- symptoms that don’t get better within 2 weeks

-Seek immediate medical care if you feel weak, dizzy, or confused.
-You should also seek emergency medical attention if you’re bleeding a lot.
+Seek immediate medical care if you feel dizzy, weak, or confused, or if you’re bleeding a lot.